mat3rial/silver-guide-argent/en/_posts/2020-05-27-2-2-presentation-financial-statements.md

 example_text="Volunteers devote approximately 500 hours (750 in 20X0) per year to help ABC organization provide its services.
 Due to the difficulty in determining the fair value of contributions received in the form of services, these contributions are not recognized in their financial statements."
 %}

-{% include accordion_example.html
-title="Example 4 - volunteer labour in financial statements"
-example_text="Volunteer labour as part of its operations, our organization relies on the services of many volunteers.
-These services are recognized in the organization’s revenues.
-Volunteer hours are compiled and recorded at an hourly rate equal to the average market rate for similar services.
-See tab Scales"
-%}

 <div class="outer-accordion-wrapper"> <div class="example-text-wrapper"> <h4 class="include-title"><strong>Example 4 - volunteer labour in financial statements</strong></h4> <div class="close">+</div> <div class="open">-</div> </div> <div class="example-wrapper"> Volunteer labour as part of its operations, our organization relies on the services of many volunteers.
 These services are recognized in the organization’s revenues.
 Volunteer hours are compiled and recorded at an hourly rate equal to the average market rate for similar services.<br/><br/>

 <a class="toolkit" href="{{ site.baseurl }}/en/toolkit/scales/" title="Scales">See tab <em>SCALES</em></a>